The Bankrate promise

 For business owners and entrepreneurs, there’s nothing funny about fraud.
-But with 40 percent of today’s finance teams still relying on old-school spreadsheets for expense management, sham expenditures might be easier to sneak past an inefficient system vulnerable to human error than you’d think.
+But if your finance team still relies on old-school spreadsheets for expense management, your inefficient system is likely more vulnerable to human error and sham expenditures than you might think.

-Many of today’s best business credit cards can help ease the pain of managing expenses thanks to built-in tracking tools, accounting-software integrations and spend controls.
-Here’s what you need to know about Divvy, a corporate card that offers all those things and more.
+Many of today’s best business credit cards can help ease the pain of managing expenses thanks to built-in tracking tools, accounting software integrations and spend controls.
+Here’s what you need to know about the Divvy Business Card, a corporate card that offers all those features and more.

-The Divvy card is a smart corporate credit card that pairs with financial software to fully automate the expense-management process for small- and medium-size companies.
+The Divvy Business Card is a smart corporate credit card that pairs with financial software to fully automate the expense-management process for small- and medium-sized companies.
 The cloud-based Divvy platform lets business owners and managers monitor company spending in real time via instant notifications for every card swipe, eliminating the need for workers to file expense reports manually — and for finance and HR teams to process them manually, too.

 With the Divvy card, companies can create recurring or one-time spending budgets organized by event, team, location, project and vendor.
 You can also set individual spending limits for every cardholder within each budget category (and adjust them as needed on the go).
 Plus, you can approve department and employee requests for reimbursement of out-of-pocket expenses and mileage.

-The no-annual-fee Divvy Mastercard offers a variety of features to help companies confront many of the more onerous aspects of financial management, such as monitoring the business’s cash flow and working capital needs, tracking employee expenditures (without relying on cumbersome spreadsheets or sorting through stacks of paper receipts) and preventing overspending.
+The no-annual-fee Divvy Business Card offers a variety of features to help companies confront many of the more burdensome aspects of financial management, such as monitoring a business’s cash flow and working capital needs, tracking employee expenditures (without relying on cumbersome spreadsheets or sorting through stacks of paper receipts) and preventing overspending.

 Earn rewards for everyday expenses

 Like most business credit cards, the Divvy card earns rewards for everyday spending.
-But unlike most business credit cards, the rates are determined by your billing schedule.
-The more often you pay off your Divvy card balance, the more rewards you can earn.
+But unlike most business cards, the rates are determined by your payoff schedule.
+The more often you pay off your Divvy card balance — such as weekly, semimonthly or monthly — the more rewards you can earn.
 Here’s what that looks like: